How to appeal if you have not been offered a place at your preferred school

 If you have been refused a place at a school you have the right to appeal to an Independent Appeal Panel.
 You are not able to submit an appeal until you have been formally refused a place at a school.

 If you are considering submitting an appeal you are advised to contact the Appeals Clerk on 0191 277 7427 or by email email@example.com .
 Some schools conduct their own Appeal hearings.
 The Appeals Clerk will be able to advise you of this.

-If your child has a Statement of Special Educational Needs, different arrangements apply.
+If your child has a Statement of Special Educational Needs or an Education, Health and Care Plan, different arrangements apply.
 Please visit the special educational needs and disability tribunal for further information.